tobiasstenberg/DOTFILES/README.md

 * pdf viewer: zathura

 ## TO DO
-Force old GTK applications to use the dark theme variant
 Set the unfocused border in i3 by importing bg color from .Xresources
 Setup image previewing in ranger
 Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources